Switzerland To Host Womens Euro 2025 - UrduPoint

 "Our tournament should be a four-week celebration for all of Switzerland and, thanks to our location in the heart of Europe, for the neighbouring countries," said Marion Daube, director of women's football at the Swiss FA, in a statement.

-The 16-team event will take place from June-July 2025 across eight cities.
+The 16-team event will take place in June and July 2025 across eight cities.

+Matches will be played in the capital Bern as well as in Basel, Geneva, Zurich, St Gallen, Sion, Lucerne and Thun.

 Switzerland co-hosted the 2008 men's European Championship with Austria.